 AND: There will be many, many well qualified candidates who will get the “Thanks but no thanks” on Tuesday, and it’ll be very easy to let that take all the wind out of your sails, and make you assume the worst.
-It’s particularly tough timing because there won’t be opportunity for a rebound to other Round 1 applications at that stage.
-Pretty much all the rest of the top schools will have Round 1 already closed.
+It’s particularly tough timing because there won’t be opportunity for a rebound to many other Round 1 applications at that stage.
+Pretty much all the rest of the top schools have a Round 1 that’s already closed.
 Yes you will have plenty of opportunity to rebound for Round 2 — but that’s all the way off in January.
 If the “release” from Harvard makes you wonder if you screwed up strategy on all of your apps, then it could cause sinking feelings of dread and despair.
 (Note: We do have a Post-Mortem Reject Analysis available — but we don’t often suggest BSers go through that on Harvard, for the same reason we’re talking about today: Getting rejected from Harvard is more a reflection on the realities of competition at Harvard than it might be on your chances anywhere else.
 Getting a Reject Analysis on an app that was rejected from, say, Columbia would be way more instructive and useful.)

-We’ll continue with thoughts and insights as you wait out the days from now till next Tuesday — and maybe you’re still working on apps that are being submitted this week.
+Maybe you’re still working on apps that are being submitted this week.
 (The Sanity Check is also available if we can help on any of those!)
 We know that we’re often the Doom-and-Gloom Snark when it comes to chances for Harvard — mostly because we want to help you manage expectations and understand the situation with this school.
 It’s not that we don’t believe in you.
 It’s just that — at least in the past — Harvard has been, what’s the word for it? oh yeah, a wee bit snobby on the kind of candidate that they have opened their doors to considering.